What should I bring to campus? What should I leave at Home?

 - If the roommate mediation process does not prove successful, students are required to talk to their Resident Assistant and request a room change application form for the spring semester.

-- All room changes must be approved by the director of residence life.
+- All room changes must be approved by the Director of Residential Life.

 - Residence halls are closed during the semester breaks occurring in the academic year, but remain open during other university holidays.
-This means that the residence halls will close by noon on the first day of the break (Saturday) and reopen at noon the Saturday before classes begin.
+The hall closing day will be determined by the Director of Residential Life and will be communicated to residents via email, floor meeting, and flyers on doors.

-- Students must vacate 24 hours after their last final or by noon on the first day of break, whichever comes first.
+- Students must vacate 24 hours after their last final or by 5:00pm on closing day, whichever comes first.

-- If a student needs to stay on campus over holiday break, the student must get an extended stay application from a Resident Assistant.
+- If a student needs to stay on campus over holiday break, the student must submit an extended stay request.

 - Students are not allowed to have campus visitors when staying over break.